Photo by Innerbody Research

 Vyleesi (bremelanotide) is an FDA-approved injectable prescription medication that can be used as needed to treat Hypoactive Sexual Desire Disorder (HSDD) in premenopausal women.
 HSDD is defined as a “persistent or recurrent absence of sexual fantasies and desire for sexual activity” that leads to distress or relationship difficulties.
 It’s not caused by a medical or mental health issue, relationship problem, or drug use.
 Essentially, you know you have HSDD if your libido used to be acceptable to you, but it’s recently taken a dip, and this lower libido is causing you distress.18 54

-Clinical trials investigating the effectiveness of Vyleesi for the treatment of HSDD have shown promising results — versus a placebo, researchers reported that Vyleesi “significantly increased sexual desire.”56
+Clinical trials investigating the effectiveness of Vyleesi for the treatment of HSDD have shown promising results.
+Versus a placebo, researchers reported that Vyleesi “significantly increased sexual desire.”56

-To take Vyleesi, you use the autoinjector to give yourself an injection under the skin on your thighs or stomach about 45 minutes before sexual activity.
+To take Vyleesi, you use the autoinjector pen to give yourself an injection under the skin on your thighs or stomach about 45 minutes before sexual activity.
 The manufacturer notes that it shouldn’t be used more than once per day or more than eight times per month.

 The active ingredient in Vyleesi is bremelanotide, an FDA-approved drug to treat HSDD.
 It’s important to note that this medication does bring about the possibility of side effects, including (but not limited to):7